 Name Origin: From PIE *bhrem- ‘to project; brim, edge’, like Bremen in Germany.

-Notes: Rivet & Smith repeated the noisy river suggestion of Jackson, linking this name to a root (PIE *bhrem-) ancestral to Welsh brefu, Latin fremo, Greek βρεμω, etc ‘to growl’, with a theory that the adjacent Sills Burn, which provided water to the bath house, was particularly noisy.
+Notes: This site had a river port!
+The river Rede, which runs 600m away from the fort, has had much of its flow diverted into a water supply for Newcastle-upon-Tyne, by a dam upstream at Catcleugh.
+However, after enough rain, the Rede is still deep enough for a modern canoe to travel via the North Tyne and the Tyne to the sea.
+That route would pass Roman forts at Habitancum and Cilurnum, with obvious provision for river boats.
+Rivet & Smith repeated the noisy river suggestion of Jackson, linking this name to a root (PIE *bhrem-) ancestral to Welsh brefu, Latin fremo, Greek βρεμω, etc ‘to growl’, with a theory that the adjacent Sills Burn, which provided water to the bath house, was particularly noisy.
 Actually, that idea was first raised by Ekwall (1928) for the river Breamish, which rises 20 km away across the Cheviot moors.
-Not really convincing, as also discussed for Bremia and Bremetenacum.
+Not convincing, as also discussed for Bremia and Bremetenacum.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.